projectcalico/calico/RELEASING.md

 1. Commit your current changes.

-1. Update `sitemap-latest.xml` in the root of the repository.
-This is still a manual process.
-Use `_site/sitemap.xml` as a guide.

-1. Commit the sitemap changes as a new commit and open a pull request, make sure it passes CI and get it reviewed.

-   Once reviewed and CI has passed, merge the PR.
-This will cause the live docs site to be updated (after a few minutes).

 ### Updating canonical redirects

 1. Pull the latest master and check out a _new_ branch.